-To grow the value of diversity in our profession, we must develop inclusive, equitable workplaces in which unbiased, culturally aware thoughts and actions guide our practice.
+To increase the value of diversity in our profession, we must develop inclusive, equitable workplaces in which unbiased, culturally aware thoughts and actions guide our practice.

-This guide outlines the importance of increasing intercultural competence and reducing bias in the US architecture workplace against people with nondominant identities-such as people who are women, immigrants, disabled, unmarried, LGBTQ, young and old, less educated, or of certain races, ethnicities, religions or socioeconomic classes-and recommends actions for doing so.
+This guide outlines the importance of increasing intercultural competence and actively reducing bias in the U.S. architecture workplace against people with nondominant identities-such as people who are women, immigrants, people with disabilities, single, LGBTQIA+, young and old, less educated, or of certain races, ethnicities, religions, or socioeconomic classes-and recommends actions for doing so.